Pauli Propagation: A Computational Framework for Simulating Quantum Systems: Under the hood

 Beyond manifesting physical understanding, there are many algorithmic and conceptual tricks to be played for performing Pauli propagation more efficiently.
 One such trick is what we call \textit{meet-in-the-middle} simulation of expectation values, where the initial and final objects are propagated in the Schrödinger and Heisenberg pictures, respectively.
 This replaces one depth $L$ simulation by two depth $L/2$ simulations, in turn halving the exponent of the computation, but with the additional overhead of calculating the inner product of the two half-evolved objects.
 In the case of spin correlation functions (see the enumeration in Sec.~\ref{sec:framework}), both parts can be simulated via Pauli propagation with very efficient inner product computation, but in principle, any two computational methods (classical or quantum) can be combined~\cite{beguvsic2023fast, lerch2024efficient,fuller2025improved}.
 Other conceptual innovations could, for example, exploit the unitarity of certain gates and iteratively compute or correct Pauli sum coefficients via backward and forward evolution, or find suitable extrapolations for expectation values via variable noise rates or truncation parameters.
 More exploratory would be to utilize Pauli propagation for sampling quantum states, which could be done via the sampling-to-expectation-value reduction described in Ref.~\cite{aharonov2022polynomial}, but it has, to our knowledge, never been realized at scale.
-Many such exciting innovations are possible and merely require practitioners to try them out.
+Crucially, recent works appear to indicate that propagation methods can be very proficient at learning ground state preparation circuits or estimating the ground state energies of chemistry or condensed matter Hamiltonians~\cite{angrisani2024classically,miller2025simulation,li2025dual,lin2025utility,shrikhande2025rapid}.
+Many more exciting innovations are possible and merely require practitioners to try them out.

 Finally, on a high level, we need to better understand how Pauli propagation and similar methods can be useful to practitioners.
 What are the applications where such methods stand above the rest?
 Perhaps it appears dissatisfying that our work cannot provide a definitive answer to this question, but we hope to have pointed out our current understanding of strengths and weaknesses.
 One point we would like to stress here is that current Pauli propagation codes are implemented on a very low computational level, using basic bit operations and simple data structures.
 This means that in its current form, Pauli propagation is exceptionally efficient in cases that it is well-equipped to handle, while suffering in other cases where more sophisticated algorithms (e.g. tensor networks) likely have the upper hand.
 That being said, it is possible that future variations of propagation methods exceed what we perceive as their current limitations, finding even broader application, and we are hope that our package \ppjllink{} can play a role in these developments.